-(...detail from FTMT page)
+(...detail from FTMT Home page)

-The audience of over ninety mental health workers was addressed by six speakers - Drs.
-James Grotstein, Charlotte Riley, and Judith Mitrani of Los Angeles, Dr. Victoria Hamilton of England, Ms. Maria Pozzi of Italy and Dr, David Rosenfeld of Argentina -- all of whom had a direct connection with Mrs. Tustin.
+The audience of over ninety mental health workers was addressed by six speakers: Drs.
+James Grotstein, Charlotte Riley, and Judith Mitrani of Los Angeles; Dr. Victoria Hamilton of England, Ms. Maria Pozzi of Italy and Dr. David Rosenfeld of Argentina -- all of whom had a direct connection with Mrs. Tustin.

-Over the past twelve years, the Trust has awarded the FTM Prize to and has hosted the presentation of the award winning paper in Los Angeles for Suzanne Maiello of Rome, Italy, Maria Rhode of London, England, Maria Pozzi of London, England, Paul Barrows of Bristol, England, Vincenzo Bonaminio of Rome, Italy, Didier Houzel of Caen, France, Bianca Lechevalier of Caen France, Jeffrey Eaton of Seattle Washington and Celia Fix Korbivcher of Sao Paulo, Brazil.
-The Trust currently has over one hundred members including the British Psycho-Analytic Society.
-Our members come from The USA, all over Europe, The UK, Israel, Japan and South America.
-Lifetime membership in the Trust can still be obtained by any individual/couple/family or institution for a one-time donation of $250.00 US.
+For over twenty years, the Trust has awarded the FTM Prize to and has hosted the presentation of the award winning paper in Los Angeles.
+The recipients of this award have been Suzanne Maiello of Rome, Italy, Maria Rhode of London, England, Maria Pozzi of London, England, Paul Barrows of Bristol, England, Vincenzo Bonaminio of Rome, Italy, Didier Houzel of Caen, France, Bianca Lechevalier of Caen France, Jeffrey Eaton of Seattle Washington, Celia Fix Korbivcher of São Paulo, Brazil, Alina Schellekes of Kiriat-Ono, Israel, Dana Amir, of Haifa, Israel, Dolan Powers, of Boston MA, Ofra Eshel of Tel-Aviv, Israel, and Mark Howard of Sydney, Australia.